-To study the performance of the proposed method for disentangling the appearance and geometric information, we investigate the effect of different combinations of the geometric latent vector $Z^g$ and the appearance latent vector $Z^a$.
-(1) Set the geometric latent vector $Z^g$ to zero, and each time vary one dimension of the appearance variable $Z^a$ from $[-\gamma,\gamma]$ with a uniform step $\frac{2\gamma}{10}$, while holding the other dimensions of $Z^a$ at zero.
-Some typical generated images are shown in Figure \ref{fig:app}.
-(2) Set $Z^a$ to be a fixed value, and each time vary one dimension of the geometric latent vector $Z^g$ from $[-\gamma,\gamma]$ with a uniform step $\frac{2\gamma}{10}$, while keeping the other dimensions of $Z^g$ at zero.
-Some representative generated results are shown in Figure \ref{fig:geo}.
-The full images corresponding to each dimensions of $Z^a$ and $Z^g$ are attached in the appendix.
+The appearance and the geometric latent factors can be interpreted as the projection or reconstruction coefficients along the direction of the corresponding appearance and geometric basis functions.
+The appearance basis function of the learned model can be demonstrated by the generated images from the combinations of the appearance latent factors $Z^a$ and the geometric latent factors $Z^g$ as follows: (1) set the geometric latent factor $Z^g$ to zero, and (2) vary one dimension of the appearance variable $Z^a$ from $[-\gamma,\gamma]$ with a uniform step $\frac{2\gamma}{10}$, while set the other dimensions of $Z^a$ to zero.
+Some generated images are shown in figure \ref{fig:app}.
+Similarly, the geometric basis function of the learned model can be demonstrated as follows: (1) set $Z^a$ to be a fixed value, and (2) each time vary one dimension of the geometric latent factor $Z^g$ from $[-\gamma,\gamma]$ with a uniform step $\frac{2\gamma}{10}$, while keeping the other dimensions of $Z^g$ at zero.
+Some generated results are shown in figure \ref{fig:geo}.

-As we can observe from Figure \ref{fig:app}, (1) although the training faces from CelebA have different viewing angles, the appearance latent vector only encodes front-view information, and (2) each dimension of the appearance latent vector encodes appearance information such as color, illumination and identity.
-For example, in the fist line of Figure \ref{fig:app}, from left to right, the color of background varies from black to white, and the identity of the face changes from a women to a man.
-In the second line of Figure \ref{fig:app}, the moustache of the man becomes thicker when the value of the corresponding dimension of $Z^a$ decreases, and the hair of the woman becomes denser when the value of the corresponding dimension of $Z^a$ increases.
+As we can observe from figure \ref{fig:app}, (1) although the training faces from CelebA have different viewing angles, the appearance basis functions only encode front-view information, and (2) each dimension of the appearance latent vector encodes appearance information such as color, illumination and identity.
+For example, in the fist line of figure \ref{fig:app}, from left to right, the color of background varies from black to white, and the identity of the face changes from a women to a man.
+In the second line of figure \ref{fig:app}, the moustache of the man becomes thicker when the value of the corresponding dimension of $Z^a$ decreases, and the hair of the woman becomes denser when the value of the corresponding dimension of $Z^a$ increases.
 In the third line, from left to right, the skin color varies from dark to white, and in the fourth line, from left to right, the illumination lighting changes from the left-side of the face to the right-side of the face.